hbkworld/streaming-spec/dimensions.md

 - delta: (A value according to valueType) If this parameter does exist, the values of this dimension . are equidistant.
 There will be no absolute value for this dimesnsion in the delivered data blocks.
   The absolute coordinate of the dimension has to be calculated using an absolute start value, the delta and the number of points delivered.
 If this parameter is missing for a dimension, each delivered point in measured value data blocks will carry a absolute value for the dimension.

-  The value might be negative.
+  The delta might be negative.
 0 is invalid!

 ### Dimension Specific Meta Information